scoconno/scoconno.github.io/mind/identity/notes.md

 ## Introduction
-- Mind is identical to the brain.
-Explain identity.
-- For a creature to have a mentality is to have a brain with appropriate structure and capacities.
-- Where are mind and thoughts located--the head!

 We have seen that the behaviorist defines a mental state in terms of physiological responses and bodily movements.
-They think that such a correlation hold.
-Others point to a different correlation.
-There are correlation between mental phenomena and neural states of the brain.
+Pain, on this view, just was a characteristic set of such responses and movements.
+A radically different view claims that mental states should be defined in terms of brain states.
+A brain state is what is *going on* in your brain, i.e., nerve cells firing.
+A mental state is a state or condition some mind might be in, like seeing, or thinking, being in pain, etc. So, thoughts, pains, desires, beliefs, etc., are all mental states.
+The mind-brain identit theory claims that each mental state is identical to some brain state, e.g., pain is identical to some nerves, in particular C-fibres, firing.

+How should we udnerstand this claim?
+There is clearly a correlation between mental states and brain states.
 Examples include injuries, drugs, food.
 Hit the brain, change the mind.
 When we engage in various mental activities, parts of the brain light up.

-J. J. C. Smart is one of the best-known 20th Century identity theorists.
-+ Type of mental state = type of brain state (properties of the mind are identical to properties of the brain)
-	+  A brain state is what is “going on” in your brain, i.e., nerve cells firing
-	+  A “mental state” is just a “state” or condition some “mind” might be in, like “seeing,” or “thinking,” “being in pain,” etc. So, thoughts, pains, desires, beliefs, etc., are all “mental states.”

-Brain States
-•  States of the brain and/or central nervous system.
-•  What is “going on” in your brain – Nerve cells firing.
-– Brain activity
-–  A physiological event or condition in your body, usually affecting your brain and/or your central nervous system.
-– An event or condition in a material substance.

-“Mental States?”
-•  This term sometimes confuses some students.
-•  A “mental state” is just a “state” or condition some “mind” might be in, like “seeing,” or “thinking,” “being in pain,” etc.
-–  So, thoughts, pains, desires, beliefs, etc., are all “mental states.”
-•  We will use this term in a “neutral” way, that is, without presupposing either dualism or materialism.
-–  We need to have some way of talking about these things that doesn’t “takes sides” in the dispute.

-Type of mental state = type of brain state.

-Tokens of a type are specific instances: things that have those properties.

-Type identity theory claims that mental properties (mental states) are identical to properties of brains (brain states).

-The property of being water = the property of being H2O.
-The property of being a mental state = the property of being (certain) brain states

-•  Mental states (thoughts, sensations, etc.), are identical to states of the brain and/or central nervous system:

- In the way in which water is identical to H2O, or lightning is identical to discharges of electricity in the atmosphere.

- The Identity Theory
-•  The Identity Theory rejects Dualism, and is a form of Materialism.
-•  It claims that everything that exists is, ultimately, material.
-•  The identity theory accepts that mental states are, in some sense, “real.”
-•  But it claims that what they really are are states of brain and/or central nervous system

-Compare: The property of being water = the property of being H2O.

-+ I should show a video of people with locked in syndrom. or perhaps videos of how we can read minds from reading brains.
+See, for instance, this video about the technology that is being developed to read someone's thougts from their brain activities.
+The scientists have discovered that when you think of, say, the letter 'A', a particular neuron fires.
+Since they can detect that neuron, they can infer that when that neuron fires, you must be thinking about 'A'.
+Eventually, these machines will be able to read all of our thoughts by detecing the relevant brain activity associated with those thoughts.

 + I need to say something about neural features.
-Various nerve signals cause central neural processes that underlie conscious experiences.
+Various nerve signals cause central neural processes that underlie conscious experiences

 Mind-Brain Correlation Thesis.
 For each type M of mental event that occurs to an organism o, there exists a brain state of kind B (M’s “neural correlate” or “substrate”) such that M occurs to o at time t if and only if B occurs to o at t.

 This states a strict correlation between brain states and mental states.
 Whenever you have a certain type of mental state, you should have a certain type of brain state.
 Whenever you have a certain kind of brain state, you should have the same kind of mental state.

-This is meant to be a law like regularity.
-It also means that no change in the mind can occur unless there is a change in the brain.
-Mind supervenes on the brain.
-This can be discovered empirically.
-We can discover whenever pain occurs, certain neural fibers fire.
-Likewise, when you think of a pink giraffe, different neural fibers. fire.
+This is correlation has law like regularity.
+It  means that no change in the mind can occur unless there is a change in the brain

-## Making sense of Mind-Brain Correlations ##

-We need to explain property correlations.
-Let's think of some simple correlations.
+Different explanations could be offered for this correlation and we will see that mind-identity theory offers one such explanation.
+Let's think of some simple correlations.  + Superman and Clark Kent in the same place.

 Some are explained by F causing G. Others are explained by F and G having a common cause, two aspects of the same process.
 Kim goes through a-f types of correlation and asks how mind and brain are correlated.

-+ Superman and Clark Kent in the same place.
 +   *Causal Interactionism:* Descartes
 +   *Presestablished Harmony:* Kind of like clocks with a common historic cause.
 +  *Occasionalism:* A constant intervener.